 The Geo database is downloaded from MaxMind, a leading provider of IP Intelligence and online fraud prevention tools.

 MaxMind provides mapping of location data for IP addresses.
-The server downloads the updated database from MaxMind on a daily basis.
+The server downloads the updated database from MaxMind on a weekly basis.

 To check the current country mapping by test the IP address, visit the GeoIP2 City Database Demo page.

-In R80.10 and lower, customers who wish to restrict access to/from a specific country/continent based on IP addresses, should add them to the rule base as Host objects and have to install policy after every change.
+In R80.10 and lower versions, customers who wish to restrict access to/from a specific country/continent based on IP addresses, should add them to the rule base as Host objects and have to install policy after every change.

 Check Point Solution for R80.20 and higher